xaviervia/redux-haiku/README.md

 ## Not for synchronous control flow

-A common pitfall when using Redux is how to handle operations that need to be done after several other operations happened (TODO: think an actual example!).
+A common pitfall when using Redux is how to handle operations that need to be done after several other operations happened.
 The temptation is to wait for a change in the state and react to that by immediately dispatching another action to reflect the fact that a new operation is being performed.

 _This is an anti pattern_.
 The reality is that any operation that can be performed as a result of the state change in a subscriber can already be done in a reducer or in a selector instead.
 Since redux-haiku makes it really easy for this antipattern to emerge, it also comes bundled with a mechanism for preventing abuse of it.
 For example: